 The lost time and additional costs in producing and assessing further information could be minimised or avoided if applicants checked their Building Consent documentation against the appropriate checklist prior to lodgement with Council.

 Checklists are amended as a result of legislative changes or continuous improvement, therefore it is important that you reference this webpage to obtain the latest versions.

 Lodging a paper application

 When you're ready to lodge your paper-based Building Consent application, you will need to book an appointment with a building vetting officer.
-We can then check you have given us everything we need to process your application before you lodge it.
+At an appointment officers can check you have provided everything we need to process your application before you lodge it.
 This step will help make the building consent process quicker for you.

-To ensure availability please phone Council for an appointment or use our online Building Application Booking Form to book your appointment.
+To ensure availability please phone Council on 07 248 4199 (Mon - Fri 8am - 5pm) for an appointment or use our online Building Application Booking Form.

 - For paper lodgement we require 2 copies of all supporting documentation (excluding the application form and form 2A)